 |SLOW BROS. |

-SLOW BROS. is a small indie studio based in Cologne, Germany, dedicated to thoughtfully bridging analogue and digital worlds in the form of interactive experiences.
-It was founded in 2015 by long time friends Onat Hekimoglu, Ole Tillmann, Fabian Preuschoff and Daniel Beckmann.
-The studio member’s diverse backgrounds including video game production, filmmaking, carpentry, apparel, and illustration give them a unique skill set with various applications, from games, to VR-experiences and even art installations.
-During their time in the Incubator, the studio conceived of their first full-length video game Harold Halibut, a stop-motion adventure game made entirely out of craft materials like wood, clay and metal.
+SLOW BROS. is a small indie studio based in Cologne, Germany, dedicated to thoughtfully bridging analog and digital worlds in the form of interactive experiences.
+It was founded in 2015 by long-time friends Onat Hekimoglu, Ole Tillmann, Fabian Preuschoff, and Daniel Beckmann.
+The studio member’s diverse backgrounds including video game production, filmmaking, carpentry, apparel, and illustration give them a unique skill set with various applications, from games, to VR experiences and even art installations.
+During their time in the Incubator, the studio conceived their first full-length video game Harold Halibut, a stop-motion adventure game made entirely out of craft materials like wood, clay, and metal.

-The XRNAUT Yacht Simulator is a highly realistic VR simulator for larger sport boats.
+The XRNAUT Yacht Simulator is a highly realistic VR simulator for larger sports boats.
 It has been specially developed for training and educational purposes, but can also be used for events or for marketing purposes.
-The simulator system consists of software, special yacht hardware and the VR glasses.
-The VR-glasses generate a complete 360° all-round view of the surroundings.
+The simulator system consists of software, special yacht hardware, and VR glasses.
+The VR glasses generate a complete 360° all-round view of the surroundings.
 They allow three-dimensional vision and much better estimation of distances and speeds than on a screen.
 What is unique about this system is that despite the VR glasses, the yacht is steered by real yacht components.